nikitavoloboev/ts/readme.md

 > Dark appearance.
 Using [screenfetch](https://github.com/KittyKatt/screenFetch) to get OS details.

 I don't actually split editors like above.
-I code with each window maximized.
-Sometimes I use iPad with Sidecar and chrome browser on the side (for web dev) but mostly use one 16" MacBook screen.
+I code with each window maximized & switch quickly between windows/apps with Karabiner.
+Sometimes I use iPad with Sidecar on the side (for web dev) but mostly use one 16" MacBook screen.

 You can see my top used apps, Safari extensions and Alfred workflows [here](https://github.com/nikitavoloboev/my-mac-os).
 I also explain how I use the apps in detail there.